Tutorial: MIT Thesis LaTeX Template with VS Code

 Class file location update

-Update on May 4, 2026: the current CTAN package listing shows mitthesis.cls in the outer mitthesis folder, while MIT-thesis-template is the folder with the files you edit.
+Update July 2026: the current mitthesis package listing shows mitthesis v1.23 dated June 5, 2026.
+The archive still puts mitthesis.cls in the outer mitthesis folder, while MIT-thesis-template is the folder with the files you edit.
 The official documentation says to copy MIT-thesis-template onto your system; if the current mitthesis.cls is already installed in TeX Live, you are all set, and if not, copy mitthesis.cls into your working directory.

 In practice, with VS Code + LaTeX Workshop, the least surprising setup is:

-This matters because TeX Live may already have an older mitthesis.cls installed.
-For example, a TeX Live 2025 installation can still have mitthesis v1.20, while the current CTAN zip is v1.22.
-Mixing v1.22 template files with a v1.20 installed class can trigger errors such as Undefined control sequence \CiteNolink.
-Copying the outer class file into MIT-thesis-template makes the project use the matching class version.
+This matters because TeX Live may already resolve \documentclass{mitthesis} to an older installed mitthesis.cls.
+For example, a TeX Live 2025 installation can still have mitthesis v1.20 while the current CTAN zip is v1.23.
+Mixing template files and class files from different versions can trigger confusing errors; Undefined control sequence \CiteNolink is one example.
+Copying the outer class file into MIT-thesis-template makes the project use the class version that came with the files you just downloaded.

 2. Opening the project in VS Code